Hauken1/VacBotSim/README.md

 This agent is to be considered very simple and based on its decision making, un-clever.
 It is a reflex agent with some random agent elements.
 Instead of just picking left or right in a very strict manner it will do so randomly, except for when the user checks the strict movement checkbox in the program.

 For more information about classes and methods of the agent or environment, check out the Java Documentation or the code itself.
-Try